DivyaSri973/Guardian/README.md

 3. **Review and Adjust**:

     Review the flagged messages and adjust the app's settings or model as needed to improve accuracy.

+## Future scope
+1. To ensure long-term effectiveness, the model must be frequently re-trained to adapt to evolving language patterns, emerging slang, and nuanced forms of harassment, maintaining high detection accuracy.
+2. Additionally, expanding the model with multilingual capabilities will enhance its usability across diverse countries and organizations, fostering a more inclusive and globally adaptable solution.
+3. Future advancements could integrate contextual AI to better understand intent, improve real-time adaptability through continuous learning, and incorporate multimodal analysis by combining speech, text, and facial expression recognition for more precise harassment detection.

 ## Contributing